zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Remove as much dspal stuff as possible
    * Also idl, fastrpc, shmem, stubs, etc.
 * Clean up the build scripts
-* Move to QRB5165 release 9.1
 * Clean up header file includes in all source files
-* Create a debian package to load everything onto target
 * Figure out how to better control log messages (DEBUG vs. INFO, etc.)
 * Clean up the code
    * Run astyle to properly format code